binderm/jms-demo/README.md

 # jms-demo
 Java EE applications for demonstration of the Java Message Service (JMS) API.
+Created as part of a seminar paper for the course [Aktuelle Technologien zur Entwicklung verteilter Java-Anwendungen](https://tschutschu.de/ss2017.html) at [Munich University of Applied Sciences](http://cs.hm.edu).

 The project consists of the following sub-projects:
 * synchronous